tungct9025302/cancera-user/README.md

 - Web application for medical facilities to manage cancer patients & their related information (including 3 records: appointment, general examination, treatment).
 - Features:
       - Common features (for all users that has signed in with an account)
-       - View profile
+       - Search by an indicator
-       - Change password
+        - Search a cancer
-       - User Login / Logout (initialize project and access website http://localhost:3000)
+        - Search a treatment

     - Guest features (no sign in required)

         - Search by an indicator
         - Search a cancer
         - Search a treatment